Rowanas/IMS/README.md

 ### Prerequisites

-You will require SQL workbench to visualise the information in my sql-schema and sql-data files, though you can open these in your preferred IDE if you prefer.
+You will require SQL Workbench to visualise the information in my sql-schema and sql-data files, though you can open these in your preferred IDE if you prefer.
 For testing, Maven will be required.

-### Installing

 ## Running the tests

 In order to run tests for my code, you can open the code in your preferred IDE and navigate to the top level of the src/test/java file.
 In Eclipse, you can then "Launch java" and it will run automated tests.
 For coverage details, you will also need to view coverage history, which in Eclipse, is in the Run dropdown.

 ### Unit Tests